llvm/llvm-project/libcxx/docs/Hardening.rst

   code.

-- ``pedantic`` -- checks preconditions that are imposed by the Standard, but violating which happens to be benign in our implementation.
+- ``pedantic`` -- checks preconditions that are imposed by the Standard, but violating which happens to be benign in libc++.

 - ``semantic-requirement`` -- checks that the given argument satisfies the semantic requirements imposed by the Standard.
 Typically, there is no simple